Get a grip

 : : : : A: In the context of the film there is not the faintest possibility that anyone, other than a complete moron with a chip on his shoulder the size of a giant redwood, would make a connection between the dog's name and any group of people.

-: : : : A: I don't have a dog but if I had I might call him [n-word], why not?
+: : : : A: I don't have a dog but if I had I might call him [word removed in order to comply with Google's Publisher Policy], why not?
 I might also call him Rover, or Clinton, or Blair or even Margaret - if he was gay.
 After all it's a dog we're talking about here.

 : : : : Furthermore, just because a bunch of racists Americans mistreated their fellow citizens of African descent for a hundred years or more and only reluctantly stopped overt discrimination about 40 years ago, does not mean that the rest of the world has to buy into their guilt trip.